King Faisal Street (Amman)

 King Faisal Street (شارع الملك فيصل) is a street in Amman, Jordan, considered one of the main thoroughfares of the downtown area.
 The street is named after Faisal I of Iraq.

 Originally called the Municipality Street in 1909, the street became one of Amman's main thoroughfares, particularly after the city became the capital of Jordan in 1921.
 During the Emirate period, the city's most prominent hotels, cinemas, cafes, and restaurants were located there.
 Owing to its central place, it was also then used as a public space for national celebrations and events, including the declaration of Jordan's independence in 1946, as well as for political protests.

 The street is currently a tourist destination packed with restaurants and shops selling a wide variety of items, including garments, decorations, artifacts, refreshments, and books.
 Souq Al-Dahab (Gold Market) is also accessible from the street, which is home to dozens of jewellery stores.
-Prominent buildings on the street includes the city's first municipality building, first post office (today's The Duke's Diwan), and the original Arab Bank headquarters.
+Prominent buildings on the street includes the city's first municipality building, first post office, and the original Arab Bank headquarters.